nickbaxter18/websitos/docs/ci-diagnostics.md

 ## 👩‍💻 Developer Notes

-- Each workflow must place its reports in `summaries/` and upload as `*-summaries`.
+- Each workflow must place its reports in `summaries/` and upload as packaged artifacts.
 - Converters can be tested locally with:
   ```bash
   node scripts/convert-eslint.js eslint-output.json eslint-report.json
   python scripts/convert_pytest.py pytest-output.json pytest-report.json
   ```
-- CI Diagnostics will fail if no summaries are uploaded.
+- CI Diagnostics will mark a run as `ci-incomplete` if artifacts are missing.